 Well, the answer is complicated…..

-Many factors come into play which make the average six-figure earner not feel wealthy despite their relatively high income.
+Many factors come into play that makes the average six-figure earner not feel wealthy despite their relatively high income.
 Let’s take a look at the most significant considerations.

 Where You Live (Location, Location, Location!)

 Finance, Insurance, Technology, and many Fintech companies have a significant presence in New York and San Francisco primarily due to the population density, proximity to elite colleges and universities, and a considerable talent pool, among other things.